 The Selling Shareholder may pledge or grant a security interest in some or all of the common shares, Convertible Note or ADSs owned by it and, if it defaults in the performance of its secured obligations, the pledgees or secured parties may offer and sell the ADSs from time to time pursuant to this prospectus or any amendment to this prospectus under Rule 424(b)(3) under, or another applicable provision of, the Securities Act, amending, if necessary, the list of Selling Shareholder(s) to include the pledgee, transferee or other successor-in-interest as a Selling Shareholder under this prospectus.
-The Selling Shareholder also may transfer the ADSs in other circumstances in which case the transferees, donees, pledgees or other successors-in-interest may be the selling beneficial owners for purposes of this prospectus and may sell such ADSs from time to time under this prospectus after an amendment or supplement has been filed under Rule 424(b)(3) under, or another applicable provision of, the Securities Act, amending, if necessary, the list of Selling Shareholder(s) to include the ransferees or other successors-in-interest as a Selling Shareholder.
-The Selling Shareholder(s) to include the transferees or other successors-in-interest as a Selling Shareholder under Rule 424(b)(3) under, or another applicable provision of, the Securities Act, amending, if necessary, the list of Selling Shareholder(s) to include the transferees, donees, pledgees or other successors-in-interest as a Selling Shareholder under this prospectus.
+The Selling Shareholder also may transfer the ADSs in other circumstances in which case the transferees, donees, pledgees or other successors-in-interest may be the selling beneficial owners for purposes of this prospectus and may sell such ADSs from time to time under this prospectus after an amendment or supplement has been filed under Rule 424(b)(3) under, or another applicable provision of, the Securities Act, amending, if necessary, the selling Shareholder Rule 424(b)(3) under, or another applicable provision of, the Securities Act, amending, if necessary, the list of Selling Shareholder(s) to include the transferees, donees, pledgees or other successors-in-interest as a Selling Shareholder under Rule 424(b)(3) under, or another applicable provision of, the Securities Act, amending, if necessary, the list of Selling Shareholder(s) to include the transferees, donees, pledgees or other successors-in-interest as a Selling Shareholder under this prospectus.
 The Registration Rights Agreement provides that certain transferees of the Selling Shareholder are entitled to the benefits of such agreement, subject to the terms and conditions set forth in such agreement.